Adrianc1234/Prepocessing-Data/Outliers detection/Readme.md

-# These are files to share a way to search outliers in a data base.
+# Searching Outliers in a data base